 With Spike's arrival, S5 does a better job of addressing Angel's soulless self as, in fact, himself.
 But it's not enough to make up for years of inconsistency and cop-outs.

-Referring to souled and soulless Angel by the same time would not solve all the problems of how the character was portrayed, but it would, at least, have made cop-outs more difficulty.
+Referring to souled and soulless Angel by the same name would not solve all the problems of how the character was portrayed, but it would, at least, have made cop-outs more difficulty.
 It would have made it harder for Angel, those around him, and the narrative itself to deny what he is.

 And oddly, it's a retcon that is not treated as one - not by the show, and not by most of the fandom.
 I took a silly quiz once asking you to identify whether certain quotes were made by Edward Cullen and Angel.
 One of the quotes I recognized immediately as spoken by soulless Angel in season 2 of Buffy.
 I chose Angel as the answer - the quiz told me I was wrong.
 The correct answer was Angelus.
 In season two.
 Where everyone called him Angel.
 This is par for course in my experience for how fandom talks about Angel.